aro-network/aro-docs/docs/technologies/peeredge.md

 ### ARO PeerHVM

-In ARO network, coordinating and managing distributed heterogeneous resources is crucial.
+In ARO Network, coordinating and managing distributed heterogeneous resources is crucial.
 We face the challenge of efficiently scheduling and adapting a variety of resources such as compute, storage, and bandwidth across diverse hardware and operating systems.&#x20;

 ARO’s **PeerHVM (Peer Heterogeneous VM)** technology is designed to meet this need by virtualizing and standardizing various hardware and system resources, creating flexible, high-efficiency resource provisioning for various contents.